Preserving maps and plans

 - Carefully unroll large format records, distributing pressure and using long weights to hold the curled ends down.
 If the curl in the paper is very strong it may need humidifying first and in such a case it is recommended that you seek professional guidance.
-You can do this through the Agency Service Centre.

 - Do not use adhesive tape to repair tears.